 Mr Rudd sees the function of the church, in all areas of social, economic and security policy, “to speak directly to the state: to give power to the powerless, voice to those who have none, and to point to the great silences in our national discourse where otherwise there are no natural advocates”.
 It is highly questionable, however, whether the church has this task as church, that is, in its official capacity.
 Rev Joh.
 Francke[iii] says its task is limited to:

 - preaching the Word of God and to administer the sacraments (BCF 29, 30; HC 38)

 - exercising church discipline (BCF 29, 30; HC 30, 31)

 - caring for the poor members of the church (CO 21)

-- proclaiming and preserve the true doctrine and ward off false doctrines (CO 26)
+- proclaiming and preserving the true doctrine and warding off false doctrines (CO 26)

 - giving Christian (catechism) instruction to the youth